 Carving out the Saya.
 When carving out the saya (scabbard), the goal is to have wood-to-metal contact the full length of the blade.
 Poplar is similar to traditional Japanese magnolia, has a straight grain, soft texture, and no acids to attack the blade.

 Habaki Rough Silver Castings.
-Habaki rough silver castings, filed and fitted to blade.
-The habaki is required prior to finishing the saya, as it holds the blade tight in the sheath.
-I experimented with two different styles, but the simpler one seemed more complimentary.
+Habaki (a wedge-shaped mounting that holds the blade tight in the scabbard) rough silver castings, filed and fitted to the blade.
+Prior to finishing the saya, you must prepare the habaki, as it holds the blade tight in the sheath.
+I experimented with two unique styles of habaki, but the simpler one seemed more complimentary.

 The metal furniture often was the product of master craftsmen who specialized in creating the miniature masterpieces — carving, engraving, inlaying, and plating whole battle scenes on a metal canvas 3'' in diameter.

-In the photos, copper pieces were filed rough then fired and quenched to create a multi-colored finish.
+In the photos, I filed copper pieces rough then fired and quenched them to create a multi-colored finish.

-Architecture and award-winning museum-quality custom handmade knives, edged weapons, powder horns / powderhorns, tomahawks, war clubs (warclubs), jewelry, metal sculpture, cribbage boards, flint and obsidian knives, Japanese swords, menorahs, and more from Tucson, Arizona artist and architect Larry Gotkin.
+Architecture and award-winning museum-quality custom handmade knives, edged weapons, powder horns, tomahawks, war clubs, jewelry, metal sculpture, cribbage boards, flint and obsidian knives, Japanese swords, menorahs, and more from Tucson, Arizona artist and architect Larry Gotkin.